grafana/agent/docs/user/upgrade-guide/_index.md

 maintaining backwards compatibility.
 Refer to the [deprecation announcement](#tempo-push_config-deprecation) for how to upgrade.

+### Traces: legacy OTLP gRPC port no longer default port

+OTLP gRPC receivers listen at port `4317` by default, instead of at port `55680`.
+This goes in line with OTLP legacy port deprecation.

+To upgrade, point the client instrumentation push endpoint to `:4317` if using the default OTLP gRPC endpoint.

 ## v0.19.0

 ### Traces: Deprecation of "tempo" in config and metrics.
 (Deprecation)